 - Make sure you know which COM port your Cross|Up gets assigned to. - Make sure you unzipped the entire installation and have admin access as detailed above.

-- You will need Microsoft .Net 3.5 Framework if for some reason you just don't have it on your Windows XP or newer PC.
-I don't believe the CrossUpDesigner runs in Wine, but it works just fine in 32-bit Windows and even in Apple BootCamp mode.
+- You will need Microsoft .Net 3.5 Framework if for some reason you just do not have it on your Windows XP or newer PC.
+I do not believe the CrossUpDesigner runs in Wine, but it works just fine in 32-bit Windows and even in Apple BootCamp mode.

-- If you need help, ask in our discord's #tech-support section.
-If you outline what you've tried and what you're problems you're having in detail, you'll get specific answers much faster.
+- If you need help, ask in our discord #tech-support section.
+If you outline what you have tried and what your problems you are having in detail, you will get specific answers much faster.